-Pumpkin Chocolate Chip Scones – soft and sweet pumpkin scones loaded with chocolate chips and drizzled with maple cream cheese frosting!
+Soft and sweet Pumpkin Chocolate Chip Scones loaded with pumpkin, cinnamon spice, chocolate chips, and drizzled with maple cream cheese frosting!

 So here’s the thing.
 When Summer is ending and September rolls in, I lovehate that whole time of year.
 Because I am sad to pack my flip flops away and stop buying sour lime popsicles, but thrilled to dust off my boot socks and bake up a storm of pumpkin goodies.

 I love pumpkin treats.
 Love em.
 They make my house smell heavenly and the flavor is mmmmm mmmmmm good.
 Especially when paired with chocolate.
 And drizzled in frosting.